knowledgecode/delegate/README.md

 // If remove the specific listener: delegate(document).off('click', '#button', handler);

-// If remove all the listeners related to the selector: delegate(document).off('click', '#button');
+// If remove all the listeners corresponded to the selector: delegate(document).off('click', '#button');

-// If remove all the listeners related to the eventName: delegate(document).off('click');
+// If remove all the listeners corresponded to the eventName: delegate(document).off('click');

 // If the all the listeners: